ADA-GWU/3-concurrency-riadabduragimov/README.md

 ---
 # How to Run the Project
+I have uploaded an instruction video in [video](/video) folder, so that you can see how this project works.
 ## Java Project
 #### Prerequisites:
    Ensure you have a working Java Development Kit (JDK) installed.
 You can download and install the JDK from the [Oracle website](https://www.oracle.com/java/technologies/downloads/#jdk23-windows).
 After installation, verify the installation by running the following command in your terminal: